Economic Development of Vonovia SE

 The company’s intangible assets and tangible fixed assets fell overall due to depreciation and amortization in the normal course of business.

-Provisions came to € 193.3 million at the end of the year (previous year: € 167.4 million), with € 84.8 million attributable to provisions for pensions (previous year: € 74.2 million) and € 35.5 million attributable to provisions for income taxes (previous year: € 32.9 million).
-Other provisions rose by a total of € 12.6 million as against December 31, 2020.
-The increase is due, on the one hand, to the allocation of a risk provision in connection with the recoverability guarantees vis-à-vis Vonovia Finance B.V., while on the other, the provision for the long-term incentive program was reduced.
+Provisions came to € 192.5 million at the end of the year (previous year: € 193.3 million), with € 98.3 million attributable to provisions for pensions (previous year: € 84.8 million) and € 38.5 million attributable to tax provisions (previous year: € 35.5 million).
+Other provisions fell by € 17.2 million, due first and foremost to lower claims under the long-term incentive program and a risk provision in connection with recoverability guarantees vis-à-vis Vonovia Finance B.V.

 in € million